 Do you want to grow your organization or improve certain processes?
 And are you still doubting whether you need an ERP or a CRM system?

-After reading this article, you'll know perfectly what the difference is between the two systems.
+After reading this article, you'll know the difference between ERP and CRM.
 We will also help you choose between these two software packages.

 Are you looking for a CRM?
 Or do you still need an ERP system within your organization?
 After reading this article, you'll know!